nils-mathieu/piscine-rust/STORY.md

 He did not respond.

-"Let me go with you." he ended up saying bluntly.
+"Let me go with you," he ended up saying bluntly.
 "If you don't, I'm telling the professors."

 ## Module 02